-Helix Gets His Wheels, signed by Randal Betz Jr., which is me! it ships immediately.
-Proceeds go to Helix Wheels Foundation.
+Helix Gets His Wheels, signed by Randal Betz Jr., which is me! it ships immediately. **25% of the net proceeds get donated to Helix Wheels Foundation.

 if you do NOT want a signed copy, they are available, please email email@example.com.

 If you want a bulk order of 25 or more, with a discount, please email firstname.lastname@example.org.

 Helix is in a new school, with new friends.
 His friends ask him to play all sorts of games, like hide-and-seek, tag and kickball, but due to Helix’s physical challenge, he is not able to join them.
 Until his kind classmate, Herman, comes up with an innovative idea on how he can play all the games.
 When you read this to your children, they will learn how bravery, perseverance, kindness and creativity can help others.
 Every character is a species of tortoise and at the end of the book, there is a brief description of each character including the common name, scientific name, habitat, diet, and a fun fact.
 The character pages also include a real picture of what that species looks like in the wild.